RitthujaKandasamy/Sign_language/README.md

 ## Training

 For training the model, simply run the entire file `train.ipynb`.
 If you change data, you'll probably need to experiment to obtain an acceptable model#s performance.
+In case you change the model architecture, make sure to correspondingly update the `model_architecture.py`.

+## Running the web app